3RROR4O4x/Security-Tools-Note/README.md

 What you should see: Three packets in sequence: a SYN from your host, a SYN/ACK from the server, then an ACK from your host.
 After the ACK, the application data (HTTP headers) will follow.

-Troubleshoot:
+✅Troubleshoot:

 If you see SYN but not SYN/ACK, the remote server might be unreachable, or a firewall is blocking responses.

 If nothing appears, check DNS resolution — the host may not have resolved the domain you requested.

-Lab Step 5 — Basic local network scan (what to do)
+🔹Lab Step 5 — Basic local network scan (what to do)

 Determine your local subnet and run a host discovery scan to find live devices.